srycyk/visitor/README.md

 As for the model classes.

-The *Tag* class may be of use if you happen to need tree-like tagging, but this is uncommon.
-It uses recursion heavily, as it's the most elegant way of processing b-trees.

 The class *ImportBookmark* acts as a Form Object which handles the **create** and **update** actions.
 It includes a few methods to induce Rails to treat it